Certificate Program in Implementation Science: Translating Evidence

 Although not required, prior methodologic training in how evidence is created will allow scholars to best take advantage of this curriculum.
 This prior training could be in the form of a master's degree or higher in public health, clinical research or epidemiology.

-The prior training could also be met by having completed the Advanced Training in Clinical Research Certificate Program.
+The prior training is also met by having completed the Advanced Training in Clinical Research Certificate Program.

 Successful completion of two required courses and two elective courses are necessary to earn the Implementation Science Certificate.
+The program is most optimally experienced by starting with the Spring introductory course, Translating Evidence Into Practice: Theory and Design EPI 245, which gives a broad overview of the scope and philosophy of the field.
+While it is possible to begin the program in other quarters, we recommend starting in the Spring to maximally benefit from the courses.
 Courses may be taken any time over the 24 months following enrollment.

 Translating Evidence Into Practice: Theory and Design